sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_default_value.md

 # About this Manual
 This document provides a detailed description on the new features for:
+ - Multiple layer Config DB.
- - Get default value from Yang model.
+ - Yang model default value layer.
+ - Static config layer.
- - swss-common API support read default value from config DB.
+ - swss-common API change.

 ## SONiC issue solved by this feature
+ - Static config data modify by user but can't revert:
+    - Buffer config are static data render by J2 templates.
+    - User config mixed with static buffer config:
+      - Buffer config update by GCU will overwrite user config.
+      - User can't revert user change to default config.
- - Potential risk: Yang model default value conflict with hardcoded value:
+ - Potential risk, Yang model default value conflict with hardcoded value:
     - Default value hardcoded in source code.
     - Yang model default value not used.
  - SONiC utilities not support get default value: